Aryan772005/Plagiarism-Detector-Pro/README.md

 # 📁 Code Plagiarism Detector — Complete Project Guide

-> A beginner-friendly C++ project made by Aryan Singh.
+> C++ project made by Aryan Singh.
 Compiles with one command and generates both a terminal result and a beautiful HTML report.

 ---